Your MRI Scan

 Please take your medication as normal unless you have been told not to.
 Your appointment letter will tell you if you should not eat and drink as normal before the scan.

 Please do not wear eye makeup if we are scanning your head.
-Please leave as much jewellery as you can at home and try and wear clothes without metal on them.
+Leave as much jewellery as you can at home and if possible, wear clothes without metal on them.
 You may still have to change into a gown.
-If you use a transdermal patch for medication, you will have to remove this for the MRI scan.
+If you use a transdermal patch for medication, or a blood sugar monitor such as the Libre 2 freestyle you will have to remove it for the MRI scan.
 Please bring a spare one with you.

 You may bring an adult friend or family member through to the scan room if you need their support, but only if they are safe to come in.
 They will need to fill out a safety form in the MRI department.

 Please allow plenty of time for your visit.
 Aim to arrive at least 15 minutes before your appointment so there is time to prepare.
-Scan times can vary from 15 minutes to an hour and a half and you may need to stay a while afterwards.
+Scan times can vary from fifteen minutes to an hour and a half, and you may need to stay a while afterwards.

 What will happen?